T

 Electronics

-Spain uses Type F sockets (two round pins) operating at 230V.
+Spain uses Type F plugs (two round pins) and operates on a 230V/50Hz frequency.

 Useful for long days of sightseeing and using navigation apps.